nus-cs2103/website-base/admin/project-assessment.md

 * Ensure there are no [coding standard]({{java_coding_standard}}) violations %%&nbsp;e.g. all boolean variables/methods sounds like booleans%%.
 Checkstyle can prevent only _some_ coding standard violations; others need to be checked manually.

-* Ensure [SLAP](../se-book-adapted/chapters/codeQuality.html#slap-hard) is applied at a reasonable level.
+* Ensure [SLAP]({{baseUrl}}/se-book-adapted/chapters/codeQuality.html#slap-hard) is applied at a reasonable level.
 Long methods or deeply-nested code are symptoms of low-SLAP may be counted against your code quality.

 * Reduce code duplications %%&nbsp;i.e. if there multiple blocks of code that vary only in minor ways, try to extract out similarities into one place%%, especially in test code.

-* In addition, tyr to apply as many of the <trigger trigger="click" for="modal:v15-codeQuality">code quality guidelines covered in the module</trigger> as much as you can.
+* In addition, try to apply as many of the <trigger trigger="click" for="modal:v15-codeQuality">code quality guidelines covered in the module</trigger> as much as you can.

 </span>